 Calculations involving enthalpy changes were frequent stumbling blocks, particularly regarding the correct application of formulas and signs.

-Unfamiliar Hess Cycles: Less common or non-standard Hess cycles proved particularly difficult, such as in 2024 (Q20).
+- Unfamiliar Hess Cycles: Less common or non-standard Hess cycles proved particularly difficult, such as in 2024 (Q20).
 Students lacked a robust method for solving problems using Hess’s law.

-Energy per Molecule: Questions requiring the use of the Avogadro constant to calculate the heat released by a single molecule were very challenging (2019 Q24, 2024 Q22).
+- Energy per Molecule: Questions requiring the use of the Avogadro constant to calculate the heat released by a single molecule were very challenging (2019 Q24, 2024 Q22).

 2. Moles at Equilibrium (Kc)

 Deducing the quantities of substances present at equilibrium remains a high-level skill.
+Using ICE tables is a core skill that will be essential throughout the course.

 - Using ICE tables correctly: Students struggled to deduce the amount in moles of species at equilibrium using ICE tables, then struggled to find Kc 2017 (Q21) and 2022 (Q19).